BlvckBytes/docs-craft-book-pipe-predicates/docs/overview.md

 ## Protection-Checks

 Since pipe-predicates are attached to a pipe's output-piston's sign virtually, meaning without the requirement of interacting with the world itself, in order to determine whether the player is allowed to read/modify the attached predicate on the sign in question, a *fake* sign-edit event is produced: if said event is not cancelled by any other plugin, the user may execute their command - otherwise, execution is denied.
-In short: in order to be able to work with predicates, one needs to possess the priviledges to edit the corresponding sign.
+In short: in order to be able to work with predicates, one needs to possess the privileges to edit the corresponding sign.
 This simple yet effective check should account for all various protection-systems and scenarios.